|

 Saxon's Bottom

-Near the famous mounds of Sutton Hoo there is supposed to be a spot called Saxtead Bottom, but the locals know it as 'Saxon's Bottom', and say that here was another of those ubiquitous battles between the Danes and the Saxons.
+Not too far from the famous mounds of Sutton Hoo there is a narrow stream-valley called Saxtead Bottom, but the locals know it as 'Saxon's Bottom', and say that here was another of those ubiquitous battles between the Danes and the Saxons.

 Source: W. G. Arnott: 'The Place-Names of the Deben Valley Parishes' (Norman Adlard & Co, 1946), p.74.